onap/vnfrqts-requirements/docs/Chapter5.rst

 -  parameter\_merge\_strategies: Merge strategies for merging parameters and parameter defaults from the environment file.

-Environment files for ONAP must contain the following sections:
+R-03324 The VNF Heat **MUST** contain the following sections in the environment file:

 -  parameters: